-The Model Editor is the primary SNAP client-side user interface.
+- Model Editor: The primary SNAP client-side user interface.
 It is responsible for the development and modification of input models for the supported analysis codes.
 The Model Editor is also responsible for animating the results of those analyses using the Animation plug-in.
-In addition, the Model Editor is responsible for the creation and design of job streams: arbitrarily complex application flows that can be run on a Calculation Server or High Performance Computing (HPC) environment.

-The Configuration Tool is used to specify properties for the SNAP client applications as well as to startup, shutdown and configure a local Calculation Server.
-Job Status is used to display the status of jobs on a server, import local data files as new jobs, and in general monitor job stream execution.
-The Calculation Server provides control of and communication with active and completed calculations and streams.
+In addition, the Model Editor is responsible for the creation and design of job streams: arbitrarily complex application flows that can be run on a Calculation Server or High Performance Computing (HPC) environment. - Calculation Server: The primary SNAP server-side application.
+It is responsible for executing applications set up in the Configuration Tool on input defined in a Job Stream from the Model Editor.
+It also manages the output files generated by executing the applications.
+It also provides control of and communication with active and completed calculations and streams. - Configuration Tool: A client-side application used to specify properties for the SNAP client applications as well as to startup, shutdown and configure a local Calculation Server. - O Job Status: The client side application that is used to display the status of jobs on a server, import local data files as new jobs, and in general monitor job stream execution..